Q: Is BayShore School county or area specific?

 Q: How can my high school student graduate from homeschooling?

-A: BayShore School does offer a high school diploma for those who meet the rigorous requirements.
-Other homeschoolers (enrolled with BayShore or elsewhere) opt to take the California High School Proficiency Exam (CHSPE) which is offered twice a year by the state of CA at various locations.
+A: BayShore School will not be offering a high school diploma during the 2018-2019 academic year; it is hoped that this option will be reinstated again in future years.
+Most homeschoolers (enrolled with BayShore or elsewhere) opt to take the California High School Proficiency Exam (CHSPE) which is offered twice a year by the state of CA at various locations.

 Q: Is it possible for my teen to take classes at a community college?